rstor1/anytune/README.md

 ## Specs

 React Native version 0.69.
-Optimized for iOS and not tested on Android
+Optimized for iOS and not tested on Android.

 ## How to use